jeeftor/HomeAssistant/icons/dev/README.md

 - `makeRGB.py`: This script will take a set of `.gif` files as input and convert them into RGB565 format, as well as giving you various options (A macro or raw data to send to curl) to render the gif as a `draw` command.

-- `ansiPreview.py` Mirrors an Awtrix screen to the CLI